lpratt30/pr12/README.md

  - Creates a gfs (get file server) structure provided by the library
  - Sets the port and maximum number of connections
  - Specifies a handler with optional argument.
-For example, the handler may be a multi-threaded transfer implementation developed in part II
+For example, the handler may be a multi-threaded transfer implementation from part II
 	 - The handler specifies the flow of the server's data transfer.
 It does not specific the data transfer.
 The purpose of the library is to abstract the connection and transfer details
  - Calls gfs_serve to start serving requests indefinitely